GoogleChrome/ip-protection/Masked-Domain-List.md

 unaccountablepie.com                             | Admiral                                                        | Not Impacted By Script Blocking
 unarmedindustry.com                              | Admiral                                                        | Not Impacted By Script Blocking
 unbecominghall.com                               | Admiral                                                        | Not Impacted By Script Blocking
-unbecominglamp.com                               | Admiral                                                        | Entire Domain Blocked
+unbecominglamp.com                               | Admiral                                                        | Not Impacted By Script Blocking
 uncoveredexpert.com                              | Admiral                                                        | Not Impacted By Script Blocking
 understoodocean.com                              | Admiral                                                        | Not Impacted By Script Blocking
 unequalbrake.com                                 | Admiral                                                        | Not Impacted By Script Blocking